Pegah-Asadi/Data-Analysis-Schema/README.md

 - Relevant (linked to a business goal)

 **💭 Generic Example Hypotheses:**
-1. "Users who see the onboarding tutorial complete 25% more actions in week 1."
+1. "Users who see onboarding complete 25% more actions in week 1."
-2. "Product reviews with images have higher average ratings than those without."
-3. "Sending reminder emails reduces cart abandonment by 10%."
-4. "Customers acquired via referral have higher LTV than paid users."<br><br><br>
+2. "Paid users churn less than organic users."
+3. "Feature X increases checkout rate by 10%."<br><br><br>

 ### 🧾 Deliverables for This Step
 - Visualizations (distributions, trends, correlation plots)